How to Use the Databricks Writer

 Microsoft Azure: For instructions on how to connect to Azure Data Lake Storage Gen2 from Databricks.

-For cloud storage type, you have the selection of either Amazon S3, or Microsoft Azure Data Lake Gen 2.
+For cloud storage type, you can select Amazon S3, Microsoft Azure Data Lake Gen 2, or Databricks UC Volume.

 S3 Storage